-Activities to date have included the development of a set of information sheets that examine specific housing issues and identify associated policy solutions by drawing on AHURI’s research evidence.
-The Network has also run a series of regional meetings around Australia.
+Activities included the development of a set of information sheets that examine specific housing issues and identify associated policy solutions by drawing on AHURI’s research evidence.
+The Network also ran a series of regional meetings around Australia.

 Housing Indigenous Australia information sheets

 Housing issues for Indigenous Australians remain a priority for us and we will continue to develop a substantial body of AHURI research.

 If you are interested in finding out more about the Indigenous Housing and Homelessness Policy, Practice and Research Network and its activities please contact Dr Michael Fotheringham.